From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

-A twenty minute boat ride from Kota Kinabalu takes you to the first marine national park in Malaysia.
+A twenty-minute boat ride from Kota Kinabalu takes you to the first marine national park in Malaysia.
 Manukan Island is part of the Tunku Abdul Rahman National Park and is the second largest island in the park.
-Manukan’s coral reefs are the ideal place for water activities such as snorkeling, swimming and diving.
+Manukan’s coral reefs are the ideal place for water activities such as snorkelling, swimming and diving.

 What Not to Miss in Indonesia

 1. Taman Mini Indonesia Indah – East Jakarta: